10 of the Hardest Horror Movies to Watch as a Parent

 9. Child’s Play (1988)

 Child’s Play used to make me chuckle when I first saw it as a teen.
 I loved Brad Douriff’s portrayal of the creepy Chucky doll.
-Watching it as a parent now though, I find Chucky terrifying in this first instalment of the series.
+Watching it as a parent now, though, I find Chucky terrifying in this first instalment of the series.

-And Andy’s poor mum can’t even take a break from parenting for a bit either, because the little shit (Chucky that is, not Andy) even goes as far as to murder the babysitter.
+Imagine one of your child’s toys suddenly coming to life in your hands and trying to kill you!
+Andy’s poor mum can’t even take a break from parenting for a bit either, because the little shit (Chucky that is, not Andy) even murders the babysitter.

 Any toy that does that HAS to go.